 Top Tip: Apply several coats of wood stain, in order to enhance the look of the diy playset and to protect the lumber from water damage.
 Build a small patio using traditional materials and set a table with several chairs.

 This woodworking project is about outdoor playset plans.
 If you want to see more outdoor plans, we recommend you to check out the rest of our step by step projects.
+SHARE our projects and follow us on the social networks to help us keep adding free woodworking plans.
 LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.